curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 leadership changes as the leaver. overwhelming, "do anything to stop it"

 avoid the bad trope, stereotypical tech messiah (see latest jurassic park). calm, grandiose - undeniably personable but entirely untrustworthy.
 You have to trust them and their framing of ideas.
 Unexplored/Hidden-away externalities of their ideas is the problem.

 ---

+I want existence to continue.
+I want life originating from Earth to continue existing.
+Ideas originating from life on Earth want to continue existing too.
+Those ideas are everywhere, even within you.
+Good ideas tend to survive, just like advanced life forms that adopt technology to become more powerful tend to survive.

+Advanced life forms on Earth are going through a difficult time, in this Information Age.
+Information technology broke some systems we rely on.
+But information technology has also uncovered opportunities to build even better systems.
+If we want advanced life forms on Earth to grow and continue existing much longer, we should "lean in" to information technology and those new systems that information technology makes possible.

+---